joeldba/st-dba/README.md

 * nerd-fonts-hack

 # Patches applied:
-* gruvbox-colorscheme - the best colorscheme
+* gruvbox - the best colorscheme, obviously
 * anysize - allows st to be transformed freely
-* alpha - allows for a translucent background
+* alpha - allows for a translucent background when used w/ a compositor
 * scrollback - implements scrollback functionality